pkiraly/pkiraly.github.io/_posts/2020-05-31-running-with-docker.md

 ---

 Now the QA catalogue (metadata-qa-marc) can be run with Docker.
-Once you have Docker on the machine, you can run the quality assessment, build Solr, and build the web based user interface with the following commands
+Once you have Docker on the machine, you can run the full end-to-end quality assessment process (including building the web user interface) with the following two commands:

 1. download the docker image, create and launch a docker container (supposing your MARC files are in directory ~/data/marc)
 ```